canonical/ubuntu-core-docs/docs/explanation/remodelling.md

 * Identification information, such as brand account id and model name.
 * Which essential snaps make up the device system, including the gadget snap, kernel snap and the boot base snap with the root filesystem.
 * Other required or optional snaps that implement the device functionality.
-* Additional options for the defined device, such as grade.
+* Additional options for the defined device, such as grade, and the store it is connected to.

-When one or more of the above elements change, the updated model assertion and its associated image are deployed to the device, authenticated and linked through its serial assertion, to the store.
+The essential snaps can be refreshed during the device lifecycle to provide minor updates.
+However, when these snaps must be upgraded, or when one or more of the above elements change, a new model assertion can be deployed to the device.
+The updated model assertion is authenticated and linked through its serial assertion to the store.
+The image is upgraded based on the delta compared to the previous model.
 This process is called remodelling.

+The updated model must be signed with the same key as the original model, and its `revision` field must be incremented.
+See [model assertion](/reference/assertions/model) for further details.

 One example of remodelling is [Upgrading Ubuntu Core](/how-to-guides/manage-ubuntu-core/upgrade-ubuntu-core.md).
 ## Remodelling viability

 The remodelling process is triggered by either updating the model assertion, running the `snap remodel` command, or from the [snapd the REST API](https://snapcraft.io/docs/snapd-api) (the last two require _snapd 2.61_ or later).
 Remodelling triggers the generation of a new recovery system, which means care needs to be taken to ensure the [ubuntu-seed](/explanation/core-elements/storage-layout.md#the-ubuntu-seed-partition) partition is sized accordingly.
+The process also ensures the newly created recovery system is valid.
+Therefore, the previous recovery system can be safely removed after remodelling has completed.
+An [API call](/how-to-guides/manage-ubuntu-core/create-a-recovery-system-from-the-api) is available to perform this removal.

 Remodelling is the responsibility of the snap daemon (_snapd_) running on the device.
 It both mediates the update process and the re-registration of the device after the update (if required).
 But the complexity and viability of the remodelling process is dependent on several factors outside of snapd’s control.